Calaveras County, California: Overview

 Past presidential elections in Calaveras County have displayed preferences for Republican candidates; the last Democrat to win a majority in the county was Lyndon Johnson in 1964, although Democrat Bill Clinton lost the county by only 17 votes in 1992.
-By contrast, recent elections have seen a sharp upswing in Democratic voter registrations.
+In 2020, Republicans won 60% of the vote for the first time since 2004.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.